 To pack the stuffing box when empty and assembled in the pump, remove the packing screw and nut assembly, and insert pellet form packing into the packing plunger guide.
 Replace the packing screw assembly and use a hand speed wrench to force the pellets into the gland.
 DO NOT USE A POWER TOOL!
 Repeat pellet additions while turning the impeller shaft by hand until resistance to turning is felt when the stuffing box is almost full.
 Continue turning packing screw by hand using a standard 6" long 9/16" end wrench until 4 lb. of force is felt at the end of the wrench.
 This is equivalent to 2 ft-lb or 24 in-lb torque.
-Continue turning until a few flakes of packing are extruded out the opening between the impeller shaft and the stuffing box hole.
+Continue turning between the impeller shaft and the stuffing box hole.
 The gland is now ready for pressure testing or pumping.